tienvv1234/nodejs_typescript/README.md

 `https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb`

 #CircleCi
-environment: CIRCLE_BRANCH (this variable will be config in CDCL and this is the branch CI run)
+environment: CIRCLE_BRANCH (this variable will be config in CDCL and this is the branch CI run), CIRCLE_BUILD_NUM, CIRCLE_COMPARE_URL

+get current branch
+git branch | grep \* | cut -d ' ' -f2